dengste/org-caldav/README.md

 Caldav sync for Emacs Orgmode

-Minimum Emacs version needed: 24.3
+* Minimum Emacs version needed: 24.3

-Tested CalDAV servers: Owncloud, Nextcloud
+* **Regularly tested CalDAV servers**: Owncloud, Nextcloud

-Google Calendar should work, but you need to register an application with the Google Developer Console for OAuth2 authentication (see below).
+* **Google Calendar**: Should work, but you need to register an application with the Google Developer Console for OAuth2 authentication (see below).

+* **Radicale** and **Baikal**: Should work.
+If you get problems with 'Digest' authentication, switch back to 'Basic' (make sure to use https, though!).
+If you get asked for password repeatedly, put it in .authinfo file (see below).

 Also reported to be working: SOGo, Kolab (https://kolabnow.com/clients/emacs)

-Reported to be **not** working: Baikal, Radicale (the latter might work if you use a recent Emacs 26.0.x snapshot, see issue #86).

 Note that current Emacs releases do not correctly handle https over a proxy connection (https://debbugs.gnu.org/cgi/bugreport.cgi?bug=11788).
 If you need that, you'll have to use a recent Emacs 26.0.x snapshot.

-*IMPORTANT*: Before using this code, please make sure you have backups of your precious Org files.
+**IMPORTANT**: Before using this code, please make sure you have backups of your precious Org files.
 Also, I strongly suggest to create a new, empty calendar on your server for using this package.

-*ALSO IMPORTANT*: When using this package, possibly all Org entries will get an UID property (see doc-string of org-icalendar-store-UID for further details).
+**ALSO IMPORTANT**: When using this package, possibly all Org entries will get an UID property (see doc-string of org-icalendar-store-UID for further details).
 If you don't want this, then *do not use this package*; there is just no way around that.
 It is the only reliable